Mixarar/scpcbm/game/plot.md

 In the second ending at Gate A, it is safe to asume the scientist is referring to the players ability to respawn.
 This will most likely result with the player obtaining a SCP status, although it is unknown how/if he will be contained.

 ## Others
-It's really scary to think that in a situation like this, your chances of survival would be one in a million. ~ Zav
+It's really scary to think that in a situation like this, your chances of survival would be one in a krillion. ~ Zav